 Proof of Insurance Laws and Penalties

-Suspension can be in force for up to three years.
+A suspension can be in force for up to three years.
 In order to reinstate your license and registration, you will have to pay a $150 fine.
-Subsequent offenses will result in longer suspension and increased fees – $250 for the second offense and $500 for the third.
+Subsequent offenses will result in longer suspension and increased fees – $250 for the second offense within three years and $500 for the third.

 Drivers are also required by law to present proof of auto insurance when requested to do so by police officers or when registering or renewing the registration on a vehicle.
 Failure to do so will also result in penalties.